schafferde/task_batch_integration/README.md

         - To get the datasets into common format, see [our fork of the Openproblems datasets repo](https://github.com/schafferde/openproblems_datasets/tree/more_scrna_datasets).
     - Added: `scripts/run_benchmark/revised_run_local.sh` runs the pipeline on the full datasets locally.
     - Added: `new_labels_ci.config`, giving limiting values for nextflow resource usage labels used by above.
 We tuned these values, and the resource usages of a few methods and metrics, in cases where more resources (time, CPUs, or memory) were needed.
 The current values and labelings of each componenet were sufficient for us to run the pipeline.
 In many cases, the current resource limits are likely not tight bounds.
     - Added: `scripts/generate_br_table.py` to generate a CSV of score outputs from many method runs.
 This script takes a list of output `score_uns.yaml` files, followed by `-o <output>csv`.
 It also tries to read a lookup table `kbet_lookup_table.csv` to fill in any missing KBET values in the `yaml` files, which would be marked with `-1`.
-If multiple values for the same metric, method, and dataset are provided, the earliest-occuring is used.
+If multiple values for the same metric, method, and dataset are provided, the earliest-occuring is used, where `.yaml` files are processed in argument order and then top-to-bottom.
     - Used unmodified: `scripts/project/build_all_docker_containers.sh` is used to build the pipeline before running.
     - Used unmodified: `scripts/create_resources/test_resources.sh` downloads the small test dataset.
     - Used unmodified: `scripts/run_benchmark/run_test_local.sh` runs the pipeline on the small test dataset.